CaicedoLab/dinov2_experiments/JUMP/README.md

 ## CHTC (running through Docker) :
 ### 1. Run `condor_submit training.sub` to submit a job to a cluster.
 Both neccessary files found in `./CHTC`
   - Add your own wandb api key to `training.sh` if you would like to track training metrics
   - Files and directories can be stored persistently in the `/scratch` directory within the job.
 (Recommended for storing datasets).
-Currently several     sample JUMP datasets available in /scratch/appillai directory
+Several     sample JUMP datasets are currently available in /scratch/appillai directory